 Help them help you!

 What about using your business name or branded terms in Board titles?
 Well, recall that 98% of searches are unbranded, so opt for mostly unbranded terms.
-You could certainly have one or two Boards which include your brand name, though.
+You could certainly have one or two Boards that include your brand name, though.

 For example – a Board with all your blog posts saved to it might be a great play to include your business name.